isabella232/O365-EDU-Python-Samples/README.md

 For more information, see [Build a multi-tenant SaaS web application using Azure AD & OpenID Connect](https://azure.microsoft.com/en-us/resources/samples/active-directory-dotnet-webapp-multitenant-openidconnect/).

+**SyncData WebJob**

+The sync data WebJob is a standalone Python app.
+It is located in `/webjobs/sync_data` folder and will be deployed to `/App_Data/jobs/triggered/` folder of the Web App after the deployment.

+This app was created to demonstrate differential query.
+Please check [Differential query](#differential-query) section for more details.

 ### Office 365 Education API

 The [Office 365 Education APIs](https://msdn.microsoft.com/office/office365/api/school-rest-operations) return data from any Office 365 tenant which has been synced to the cloud by Microsoft School Data Sync.
-The APIs provide information about schools, sections, teachers, students, and rosters.
+The APIs provide information about schools, classes, teachers, students, and rosters.
 The Schools REST API provides access to school entities in Office 365 for Education tenants.

 In this sample, the **Microsoft.Education** Class Library project encapsulates the Office 365 Education API.